Edgar Antonsen

-Edgar Antonsen (1940 – 2 August 1993) was a Norwegian serial killer and rapist who was responsible for at least three murders and rapes committed in Vestfold og Telemark and Møre og Romsdal from 1962 to 1974, some with the aid of his half-brother.
+Edgar Antonsen (1940 – 2 August 1993) was a Norwegian serial killer and rapist who was responsible for at least three murders and rapes committed in Vestfold and Møre og Romsdal from 1962 to 1974, some with the aid of his half-brother.
 Convicted and sentenced to life imprisonment in 1975, he was prematurely released in 1988 and committed suicide five years later to avoid an impending arrest for sexually abusing a young girl.

 Early life and crimes

 Edgar Antonsen was born in 1940 in Horten.
 He spent his early childhood in Horten, with his parents frequently fighting and getting drunk.
 They eventually divorced when he was aged 10, resulting in Antonsen being sent away to a local orphanage, where he stayed for the next five years.
 At age 15, he escaped from the orphanage and soon found work as a sailor on a trade ship, travelling to locations such as England and Beirut, Lebanon.
 After spending four years at sea, Antonsen briefly returned to Norway where he married and had a child, but the couple divorced not long after.

 From 1962 until the mid-1960s, he served in the Norwegian Armed Forces, and during this time, he remarried and had two children with his new wife.
 After completing his mandatory service, Antonsen returned to seafaring.
 In 1971, he was charged with several violent crimes, among which the rapes of his wife, sister, and a 15-year-old girl, for which he was subsequently convicted and given a 5-year prison term at the Ullersmo Prison.
 After his imprisonment, his wife divorced him, and using this fact to his advantage, he began answering lonely hearts ads posted in the newspaper.
 One of these ads was posted by a woman living in Ørsta, and after corresponding with her for some time, Antonsen decided to move there.

 After being released on probation in the spring of 1974, he moved to Ørsta, where he found a job at a local knitting factory and eventually became engaged to the woman.
-While living there, Antonsen reconnected with his younger half-brother, 21-year-old Terje, a drug addict who had been detained in several youth detention centers throughout his teenage years.
+While living there, Antonsen reconnected with his younger half-brother, 21-year-old Terje, a drug addict who had been detained in several youth detention centres throughout his teenage years.
 While Terje lived in nearby Ulsteinvik, he visited his older half-brother whenever he had free time, and they were often seen together.